Follow this easy step-by-step guide and learn how to prepare the subnets you lease via the IPXO Marketplace for AWS BYOIP.

 Additional actions needed for the transferable subnet (-s)

-If you perform the steps successfully, our support team will receive your request.
-Two ROAs and route objects will be created, and you will be updated via email once the request is completed.
+Send the certificate that you have generated from the AWS BYOIP guide to the Product Support team.
+Our support team will receive your request.
+Two ROAs and route objects will be created.
+You will be updated via email once the request is completed.

-Once you receive a letter from the IPXO team notifying you about the successful ROA and route object creation, please proceed with the BYOIP AWS guide to onboard your leased subnet.
+After you receive a letter from the IPXO team notifying about successful ROA and route object creation, proceed with the BYOIP AWS guide to onboard your leased subnet.

 If you have any questions, do not hesitate to contact us via help.ipxo.com.